esp32m/website/docs/reference/devices.md

 ![](../../static/img/yf-b10.webp)

-There are different models, for various pipe sizes, and they have different relationship beween the flow and the number of pulses, usually a linear equation :
+There are different models, for various pipe sizes, and they have different relationship between the flow and the number of pulses, usually a linear equation :

 > **F = A \* Q - B**